apache/celeborn/README.md

 # Sort shuffle writer use less memory than hash shuffle writer, if your shuffle partition count is large, try to use sort hash writer.
 spark.celeborn.shuffle.writer hash

 # we recommend set spark.celeborn.push.replicate.enabled to true to enable server-side data replication
+# If you have only one worker, this setting must be false
 spark.celeborn.push.replicate.enabled true

 # Support for Spark AQE only tested under Spark 3